dcomtois/summarytools/README.md

 |      **Total** |  150 |  100.00 |       100.00 |  100.00 |       100.00 |
 ```

-In needs an interpreter which will render this as _html_.
+It needs an interpreter which will render this as _html_.
 With _Pandoc_, _markdown_ documents can be converted to various formats, such as _pdf_ or _docx_, among others.

 To learn more about _markdown_ and _rmarkdown_ formats, see [John MacFarlane's page](http://johnmacfarlane.net/pandoc/) and this [RStudio's R Markdown Quicktour](http://rmarkdown.rstudio.com/).